cableguard/altuntun/README.md

 - I have not seen the maintainers being very responsive by any reasonable measure.
 - The maintainers don´t work actively with the main wireguard C/Linux maintainers.

-## Differences between Altuntun and Boringtun
+## Differences between AltunTun and Boringtun
 - I refactored the name of many variables for readability.
 - Applied outstanding PRs to add namespaces, improve performance, and fix the spurious re-keying bug Most dependencies have been updated except: